-- 1. Name the factors on which the heat produced in a wire depends upon.
-(Hint-Type of material, Length, and thickness of wire) - 2..
-Name the device used these days in place of electric fuses in electrical circuits.
-(Hint: The device used these days in place of electric fuse is MCB (Miniature Circuit Breaker).
-This is a switch which automatically turns off when current in a circuit exceeds the safe limit.) - 3.
-Why is an electric fuse required in all electrical appliance?
-(Hint: Electric fuse is required in all electrical appliances to prevent damage from excessive current flow and during short circuit.) - 4.
-What are electromagnets?
-(Hint: An electromagnet is a magnet consisting of a soft iron core with a coil of insulated wire wound around it.) - 5.
-What are filaments of a bulb made up of?
-(Hint-In a bulb there is a thin wire called the filament made up of tungsten.) - 6 What is a battery?
+1. Name the factors upon which the heat produced in a wire depends.
+(Hint-Type of material, Length, and thickness of wire)

+2. What is a battery?
 (Hint: A battery is defined as a combination of two or more cells.
-In a battery, the negative terminal of one cell is connected to the positive terminal of the next cell.) - 7.
-Why are fuse wires not provided in an electric circuit containing an electric cell?
-(Hint-Fuse wire is used to prevent sudden excess flow of current.
-Cell provides current of fixed magnitude.
-So, fuse wires are not used in circuit containing electric cell.) - 8.
-Why copper wire is not used to make the filament of bulbs?
-(Hint- Its melting point is lower than tungsten and at high temperature the copper will melt.
+In a battery, the negative terminal of one cell is connected to the positive terminal of the next cell.)

+3. Why copper wire is not used to make the filament of bulbs?
+(Hint- Its melting point is lower than tungsten and at high temperatures, the copper will melt.
 Copper wire has very low resistance and the bulb will not glow if electricity is passed through it.)

+4..
+Name the device used these days in place of electric fuses in electrical circuits.
+(Hint: The device used these days in place of an electric fuse is MCB (Miniature Circuit Breaker).
+This is a switch that automatically turns off when the current in a circuit exceeds the safe limit.)

+5. Why is an electric fuse required in all electrical appliances?
+(Hint: Electric fuse is required in all electrical appliances to prevent damage from excessive current flow and during short circuits.)

+6. What are the filaments of a bulb made up of?
+(Hint-In a bulb there is a thin wire called the filament made up of tungsten.)

+7. Why are fuse wires not provided in an electric circuit containing an electric cell?
+(Hint-Fuse wire is used to prevent the sudden excess flow of current.
+The cell provides a current of fixed magnitude.
+So, fuse wires are not used in circuits containing electric cells.)

+8. What are electromagnets?
+(Hint: An electromagnet is a magnet consisting of a soft iron core with a coil of insulated wire wound around it.)

-- 9. Mention the name of the two devices that work on the basis of magnetic effects of current.
-(Hint: The devices that work on the basis of magnetic effects of current are loudspeaker and electric bell.) - 10.
-CFLs (Compact Fluorescent Lamps) preferred over electric bulbs.
-Why? {Hint: Electric bulbs use more power of electricity and it also losses electrical energy in the form of heat, but it is not so in compact fluorescent lamps.
+9. Mention the name of the two devices that work based on of magnetic effects of current.(Hint: The devices that work based on magnetic effects of current are loudspeaker and electric bell.)

+10. CFLs (Compact Fluorescent Lamps) are preferred over electric bulbs.
+Why? {Hint:

+Electric bulbs use more power of electricity and they also lose electrical energy in the form of heat, but it is not so in compact fluorescent lamps.
 CFLs thus reduce wastage of electricity and can be fixed in the ordinary bulb holders)